Health Professions and Occupations Act

 Draft CHCPBC bylaws under the HPOA

 CHCPBC is drafting and seeking feedback on new College Bylaws that reflect these and other changes under the HPOA.
 Full parts of the draft bylaws, and overviews, have been posted for consultation.
-Additional parts of the draft bylaws will be posted on a date to be determined.

 Health Professions Regulations